elagralinska/APLpackage/README.md

     install_github("ClemensKohl/APL")

 ## Pytorch installation

-In order to speed up the singular value decomposition, we highly recommend the installation of pytorch.
+In order to speed up the singular value decomposition, we highly recommend the installation of `pytorch`.
-Users can instead also opt to instead use the slower R native SVD.
-For this please turn the argument `python = FALSE` wherever applicable in this vignette.
+Users can instead also opt to use the slower R native SVD.
+For this, please turn the argument `python = FALSE` wherever applicable in this vignette.

 ### Install pytorch with reticulate